 If the orbital trauma is severe enough to irreparably injure the eye or an eye is diseased and has become blind, painful and disfiguring, the removal of an eye ( or enucleation) may be required.
 This occurs when the eye cannot be salvaged and the reconstruction of the eye socket to prepare it for a prosthetic eye will need to be performed.
 This surgery helps to provide a very pleasing result in addition to the benefits of removing the blinded eye or diseased, painful eye.
 Additionally, an eye socket that has previously had the eye removed may also experience problems and need regular examinations and further reconstruction.

 Deformities of the face, such as a sunken looking eye or a flat cheek bone may also occur because of a fracture to the facial bones.
-We are experts in correcting fractures to the periocular region.
+Our physicians are experts in correcting fractures to the periocular region.
 Although it is best to operate on these fractures as soon as possible after the injury this may not always be possible.
-We have experience treating both early and late fracture repair.
+Our physicians have experience treating both early and late fracture repair.